 Many students come to VCC already possessing a post-secondary credential and seeking further, employment-related education and training.
-According to our latest student survey, 15% of students who completed their education within Canada already possess an undergraduate degree or higher, compared to 85% of students who completed their education outside Canada.
+According to our latest student survey, 23% of domestic VCC students already possess an undergraduate degree or higher, compared to 67% of international students.